 |--||0.6 mi.
 East of Old San Juan|

-Another landmark that often intrigues visitors is.
-It is located in Old San Juan.
+Another common landmark for vacationers is.
+It is found in Old San Juan.
 Walk along the Southern Side of Old San Juan on this scenic trail that stands as a testament to the economic and cultural power of Puerto Rico.
 Here you will find sculptures, monuments, and other art, as well as restaurants, stores, water activities, and ever changing live entertainment.

 Totem: Hard to miss, this giant native-style totem pole juts out of the ground and goes forty feet into the air.
 It was built in 1992 to commemorate the native culture, and has since then become a popular spot for photograph taking tourists and relaxing locals.